Ellisia

-Ellisia is a genus of flowering plants in the forget-me-not family (Boraginaceae), containing the sole species Ellisia nyctelea.
+Ellisia is a genus of flowering plants in the family Hydrophyllaceae, containing the sole species Ellisia nyctelea.
 It is native to North America, where it is also known as Aunt Lucy, false baby blue eyes, and waterpod.
 The genus was named in honor of British naturalist John Ellis, a contemporary of, and correspondent to, Carl Linnaeus.
 It was published and described by Linnaeus, in his book Species Plantarum ed.2 on page 1662 in 1763.

 Description

 Ellisia nyctelea is an annual plant that grows to 4 to 16 in tall.
 Lower leaves are arranged oppositely on a somewhat succulent stem, while upper leaves are alternate.
 The hairy leaves are typically 4 in long by 1 in wide and are deeply lobed or divided, with seven to 13 lobes or leaflets on each leaf.

 The small 1/4 in flowers are found on short slender stalks arising from the leaf axils.
 Each flower has five white or light blue petals that are united at the base to form a tube; these may be streaked or dotted with purple coloration.
 The calyx is hairy, green, and has five large teeth.